Reschivon/RemoteJavaForth/readme.md

 Let's check it's `fur_darkness`
 `-> fur_darkness .`
 We get 46, which is the average of the first two dogs, as expected

+  `->` changes its behavior accordingly when compiled, such that "it just works"